phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/individual-intro.md

 #### Mapping Notes

 This element is mapped to the [Patient](https://www.hl7.org/fhir/patient.html) resource in FHIR.
-No specific field was defined for the dataset_id because this can be represented with the _identifiers_ property that is already available in FHIR.
+The _alternate ids_ attribute can be mapped to the standard identifiers in FHIR which already support multiple values.
+The _date of birth_ attribute maps to _Patient.birthDate_.
+The _sex_ attribute maps to _Patient.gender_.

 #### Extensions